starlitriver/starlitriver.github.io/content/index.md

 who knows, if one day i forget about all these information, i would have an accessible, clear and concise wiki to help me.
 ## usage

-we use links and tags to organize the content.
+the pages are organized with links and tags

-whenever you want to find tags and pages, the best way to browse is to visit the [tags](/tags)
+always remember use the search bar with control + k

-the best way to navigate these pages is to use the graph view on the upper right; if you press the icon in the corner of the graph view, you can open the global graph view of the entire vault.
+navigate using the graph views - local graph and global graph you can find the local graph at the top right corner press the icon in the corner of the local graph to open the global graph

-when searching for a specific topic, remember to toggle the search bar with control k
+alternatively, you can navigate using [tags](/tags)

+## features

+like wikipedia, all article names are singular in form with the exception of nouns that are always plural in english